Singapore Expands Vaccinated Passengers’ Access to Quarantine-Free Travel.

 Last month’s easing expanded a program that began with vaccinated air travel lanes with Germany and Brunei and is now open to travellers from the US, Canada, the United Kingdom, Denmark, France, Italy, Spain, and the Netherlands.

-According to Singapore Airlines, flights from Amsterdam, London, Los Angeles, and New York will arrive on Tuesday as part of the program.
+Flights under the scheme are set to depart from Amsterdam, London, Los Angeles, and New York on Tuesday, according to Singapore Airlines.

-“We’ve had a lot of interest in our Vaccinated Travel Lane trips,” the airline told AFP.
+“Our Vaccinated Travel Lane flights have had very significant demand,” the airline told AFP.

 “This is true across all cabin classes and travel sectors, including leisure, families, and business.”